argshub/clion/docs/identifiers.md

 <h4>#Identifier Names</h4>
 <p>Identifier is a way to identify something.
 To identify someone, we give him/herself a good name and we identify him/her through that name.
 So a good identifier is necessary.
 A identifier should have to unique in it's lexical scope.
 C provide some rules to declare a valid identifier, so the C compiler can identify them in a good manner.
 You can use any combination of letter, digit or underscore.
 But you can't precede underscore to a identifier name and it's also better to avoid preceding digit.
 Identifiers are case sensitive.
-So upper-case or lower-case are two differenr symbol.</p>
+So upper-case or lower-case letters of a particular alphabet set are different symbols.
+C identifier must have to be ASCCI character set string.</p>

 <h4>#Variable Identifier</h4>